Free Summer Meal Program

 Select the menu calendar you would like to view below.
 Printed menus are also available at your school site office.

 Parents will be notified when their child’s meal account reaches a negative $10.00.
-Negative account reminders are also sent through Tuesday envelopes, via email, and by phone when the account exceeds the limit.
+Negative account reminders are also sent through Tuesday envelopes, via email and postal mail, and by phone when the account exceeds the limit.
 We cannot tell your student they owe money however, we can give them account information if they ask.
 Parents are encouraged to follow their students account balance by logging into MySchoolBucks.com or phoning our office.
 No student will be denied a meal or be notified by staff they owe money.
 Please contact our Food Service Department at (209)257-7791 if you have questions about your students account balance.

 |Meal||Full Price||Reduced Price|